heistp/irtt/README.md

 In order to determine per-packet differentiation between upstream and downstream loss, a 64-bit "received window" may be returned with each packet that contains the receipt status of the previous 64 packets.
-This can be enabled with either `-rs window/both` with the irtt client or `ReceivedStatsWindow/ReceivedStatsBoth` with the API.
+This can be enabled with either `--stats=window/both` with the irtt client or `ReceivedStatsWindow/ReceivedStatsBoth` with the API.
 Its limited width and simple bitmap format lead to some
 caveats: